FilleHeureuse/Fake-News-Detection-System/README.md

 The project starts with the **Project Initiation**.
 The objective of project initiation is to define the project broadly.
 Typically, the project charter and stakeholders are incorporated into this process.

 #### Project Planning
-**Project Plannin** phase is essential to effective project management and focuses on creating a road map for the team.
+**Project Planning** phase is essential to effective project management and focuses on creating a road map for the team.
 The project's scope is specified, and a plan for project management is developed.
 Work Breakdown Structure (WBS), Gantt Chart, and Scope Statement (PMP) are included in the Project Management Plan.

 #### Project Executing
 **Project Execution** is the phase in which the work is completed and the project objectives are met.
 The result, coding blocks, and technical implementation are defined and documented.